CoryParsnipson/sp-forum/README.md

 * Make the forum and thread list views usable.
 * Implement breadcrumb navigation
-* Implement reset function in editor react component (that clears editor window of content and resets state)

 * Change editor so that it has the same styling as an existing post